The Full Story

 Another type of abuse of hairspray involves inhalation of the fumes to get intoxicated.
 Inhalation of volatile substances is a major problem in some societies.
 These substances include liquids such as paint thinner and gasoline and aerosols such as spray paint and hairspray.
 The chemicals in these products are inhaled into the lungs, absorbed into the blood stream, and enter the brain.
 When the chemicals enter the brain, the user quickly feels “high” but may also develop toxicities such as muscle weakness, violent behavior, seizures, and loss of consciousness.
 The “high” only last a short time, so users will often repeat the inhalations several times in a short period to remain intoxicated.
 Inhalation of aerosols has caused sudden death because the heart suddenly stops working correctly.

-If you suspect someone has swallowed hairspray, immediately check the webPOISONCONTROL online tool for guidance or call Poison Control at 1-800-222-1222.
-Call Poison Control for guidance for eye, skin, or inhalation exposures.
+If you suspect someone has swallowed or inhaled hairspray or gotten it in the eye or on the skin, immediately check the webPOISONCONTROL online tool for guidance or call Poison Control at 1-800-222-1222.

 Karen D. Dominguez, PharmD